 5.8.3.
-When the amplitude of two simple ED responses are essentially the same but one comparative response has more duration, the response with the more significant duration is assigned the value.
+When the amplitude of two simple or two complex ED responses are essentially the same but one comparative response has more duration, the response with the more significant duration is assigned the value.

 5.8.4.
 Evaluating Dissimilar ED Responses.
 The following decision rules apply in evaluating dissimilar (or unlike) ED comparative responses: